sgoldenlab/simba-docs/docs/intro/installation.rst

 Install using anaconda
 ^^^^^^^^^^^^^^^^^^^^^^^^
-1. Make a new environment with python 3.6
+1. Make a new environment with python 3.6, `conda create -n myenv python=3.6`
+2. Make sure you activate your environment, `conda activate myenv`
 2. In the terminal type ``pip install simba-uw-tf-dev``
 3. It will error out because of shapely.
 Uninstall shapely by ``pip uninstall shapely``
 4. Then reinstall shapely with conda command: ``conda install -c conda-forge shapely``